VaishnaviKokande/VaishnaviKokande/README.md

 - 👀 I’m interested in COMPUTERS
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on games and apps
-- 📫 How to reach me Avi.1612(My snapchat ID)
+- 📫 How to reach me rekha.kokande@gmail.com

 <!---
 VaishnaviKokande/Avi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.